tdresser/rust-paprika-api-fork/README.md

 ```

 **Create new recipe:**
 *Important note:* Paprika does some field validation.
+I'm not sure exactly what they validate yet.
 If the recipe creation fails, it's likely that you have a field with invalid data.
 The following is a working example
 ```rust
 async fn create_recipe(token: &str) {
     let mut recipe = api::Recipe {